marxanweb/general/documentation/docs_user.md

 Deleting features is only possible as an admin user and should be done with great caution as those features may be in use in any number of projects on that Marxan Server.
 If they are deleted then the projects that reference them will no longer work correctly and it may not be possible to repair them.

 ### Preprocessing features
-In order for the features to be able to be used in Marxan they have to be preprocessed by intersecting them with all of the planning units in the planning grid.
+In order for the features to be able to be used in Marxan, they have to be preprocessed by intersecting them with all of the planning units in the planning grid.
 This is necessary so that the algorithms know which features occur in which planning units.
 This process is done automatically in Marxan Web when a project is run for the first time, or if new features are added to a project.
-Once the preprocessing has started it cannot be stopped and once is has been done it does not need to be done again.
+Once the preprocessing has started it cannot be stopped and once is has finished it does not need to be done again.

 ### Feature properties window
 The Feature properties window shows information about the feature including its metadata, its spatial statistics and its protection in the currently selected solution (if no individual solution is selected then the statistics will relate to the best solution by default).
 To show the feature properties window, click on the Properties item in the features context menu.
 For more information see [Managing features within a project](#managing-features-within-a-project).